pygame-community/pygame-ce/docs/reST/ref/image.rst

    The bytes and format passed must compute to the exact size of image specified.
 Otherwise a ``ValueError`` will be raised.

+   The 'pitch' argument can be used specify the pitch/stride per horizontal line of the image bytes in bytes.
+It must be equal to or greater than how many bytes the pixel data of each horizontal line in the image bytes occupies without any extra padding.
+By default, it is ``-1``, which means that the pitch/stride is the same size as how many bytes the pure pixel data of each horizontal line takes.

    See the :func:`pygame.image.frombuffer()` method for a potentially faster way to transfer images into pygame.